BlueByteSystemsInc/PDMShell/src/CHECKOUT.md

 -`recursive`: Recursively check out all files in the current directory.
 Use in combination with search

--`checkoutoptions`: Optional.
+-`checkoutOptions`: Optional.
 Use this to check a file and its references at once:

 | Option Name (CLI)              | Description |
 |--------------------------------|-------------|